 Kelly’s most notable troubles came in 1974, when he was convicted of 2nd degree murder.
 He served nearly 20 years behind bars before making parole.
 His wife passed away in 1996 and Kelly would be in and out of prison for the next decade because of parole violations related to his drug and alcohol addiction.
-He would not let these events define him.
+But he would not let these events define him.

 “They were patient enough with me to give me the opportunity to find housing,” Kelly says.
-“When my permanent housing did come through, they were real proud of me, and I was proud of myself and so was my family.”
+“When my [permanent] housing did come through, they were real proud of me, and I was proud of myself and so was my family.”

 “They’ve been very supportive of me, so I’ve been supportive of them,” Kelly says.
 “I’m very grateful for what they’ve done for me.”

 For years, Kelly believed he could overcome his issues on his own, saying he didn’t know how to ask for help.
 He says New Vision House of Hope not only gave him the tools to change, but the confidence he needed as well.
 While it was New Vision House of Hope’s staff and programming that ultimately helped Kelly turn his life around, he says a person has to truly commit to change for their own sake.

 “My thing is, if you got no room to change inside, the program is no good,” Kelly says.
 “But if you want to better yourself and be respectful, and have a good outlook on life and a good esteem of yourself, you can conquer the world.”